amazeeio/docs/local_docker_development/os_x_cachalot/help.md

 The best to solve issues around not accessible docker sites is to try to turning it off and on again:

-1. Make sure everything is running
+1. Make sure everything is running correctly

-  `amazeeio-cachalot status`
-1. Halt cachalot with (check that there are no errors)

-  `amazeeio-cachalot halt`
-1. Kill the dnsmasq service:

-  `sudo killall dnsmasq`
-1. Tell OS X to update it's DNS cache:

-  `sudo killall mDNSResponder`
-1. Start cachalot again:

-  `amazeeio-cachalot up`
-1. Start docker containers again

-## Cachalot starts with `DNS failed to run`

-Do the same as above, start at Nr.
-2.
-If after that it still does not work, check if your brew installation works, do that with:

-    brew doctor
+         $ amazeeio-cachalot status

+1. Restart cachalot:

+         $ amazeeio-cachalot restart

 ## Cachalot starts with `NFS failed to run`

+1. Restart your cachalot with `amazeeio-cachalot restart`
-Check if your brew installation works, do that with
+2. Check if your brew installation is all correct, do that with

         brew doctor
+   and fix eventual issues.
+Then restart `amazeeio-cachalot restart`

 ## The `docker` client gives an SSL error or times out

+First check that `cachalot` is actually running:

+    `amazeeio-cachalot status`

+If not, start it : )

-The most common cause is the `DOCKER_*` environment variables not being set correctly.
+Other common cause is the `DOCKER_*` environment variables not being set correctly.
 Check the output of `amazeeio-cachalot status` from the same terminal window.
 If it displays a message such as

-    To connect the Docker client to the Docker daemon, please set:

-    export DOCKER_HOST=tcp://192.168.99.101:2376

-This means your environment variables aren't correctly set.
+    Environment variables not set.

-Of course if `amazeeio-cachalot status` reports that the VM is stopped, you should run `amazeeio-cachalot up` as well.
+Set them with

+    eval $(amazeeio-cachalot env)

 ## The `docker` client reports errors like `x509: certificate is valid for 192.168.x.y, not 192.168.x.z`